Reverse Geocoding Resources

 To be most useful, your reverse geocoder likely needs a lot of data.
 There are many sources for public domain data - as well as tools to make use of them.
 Using open data promotes accountability, transparency, and participation.
 It also gives you the most flexibility with how you can use your reverse geocoder.

 Throughout the guide we've discussed the basics of reverse geocoding and the various issues involved when building or buying a geocoding service.
 However, there is still much to learn.
 To further expand your geocoding and open data knowledge, here are some additional tools and resources:

 We offer tutorials for using the OpenCage geocoding API with cut and paste code examples in over 30 different programing languages.

 The Mapscaping podcast, a popular podcast focusing on geospatial technologies and trends, interviewed OpenCage co-founder, Ed Freyfogle .
 Ed explains what geocoding is and many of the challenges in providing a dependable geocoding API.
-Ed also chatted with the First things First Iot Podcast about geocoding, particularly in the context of Internet of Things.
+Ed also chatted with the Iot for All's Let's Connect Podcast about geocoding, particularly in the context of Internet of Things.
 If podcasts about geo are your thing, you should subscribe to the Geomob podcast, which is co-hosted by Ed, and where we regularly interview guests from across the industry.